Mako11z/TXST-E-Comm/README.md

 * Add products to the cart by clicking the "Add to Cart" button.
 * View and update the contents of the cart by clicking on the cart icon.
 * Proceed with payment by clicking on the "Checkout" button and following the instructions for Stripe payment.

-[Include license information here, if applicable.]

-Contact

-[Include your contact information here if you want to allow users to reach out to you.]